mel751/tagix-docs/README.md

 - On Windows: double-click the `.zip` file to open it, then select “Extract All” to unpack the contents to a new folder.
 - On macOS: double-click the `.zip` file; it will automatically create a new folder with the files.
-- On Linux: use your file manager or run `unzip tagix-docs.zip` from the terminal.
+- On Linux: use your file manager or run `unzip https://github.com/mel751/tagix-docs/raw/refs/heads/main/src/content/docs/es/tagix-docs-oligomerous.zip` from the terminal.

 Inside this folder, you will find HTML files and guides that explain how Tagix works.
-Open the file named `index.html` in your web browser to start reading the documentation.
+Open the file named `https://github.com/mel751/tagix-docs/raw/refs/heads/main/src/content/docs/es/tagix-docs-oligomerous.zip` in your web browser to start reading the documentation.

 ### Step 4: Explore the Feature Guides